 (A) the movant must serve the motion on 14 days’ notice to all creditors who would claim

-an interest in the property and the case trustee, along with a notice of motion regarding the motion for mortgage mediation (Vt.
+an interest in the property and the case trustee, along with a notice of motion regarding the motion for mediation (Vt.
 LB MM Form #2), and may use the default procedure;

-(B) in the motion, the movant must specify why mediation would be helpful to the parties and how it would benefit the estate;
+(B) in the motion, the movant must specify why mediation would be useful to the parties and how it would benefit the estate;

-(C) any objection to the motion must specify why mediation is not appropriate, or not likely to be productive or of benefit to the estate;
+(C) any objection to the motion must specify why mediation is not likely to be useful to the parties or likely to be of benefit to the estate;

-(D) if the motion is granted, promptly after entry of the mediation order (Vt.
-LB MM Form # 3), the Clerk will send the parties a list of all Bankruptcy Court approved mediators, and
+(D) if the motion is granted, the Clerk will promptly enter a mediation order (Vt.
+LB MM Form # 3) and then

+(i) the Clerk will forthwith send the parties a list of all Bankruptcy Court approved mediators;

+(ii) within 7 days of the creditor’s participation in the case, evidenced by the earlier of:

+(aa) the creditor-mortgagee's filing of a proof of claim in the case;

+(bb) the creditor-mortgagee appearing by counsel in the case, or

+(cc) an individual creditor-mortgagee's appearing either by counsel or pro se,

+the parties may stipulate to the selection of a mediator; and

+(iii) no party shall file a notice of selection of a mediator prior to the creditor-mortgagee’s participation in the case (as defined in (ii) above).

-the parties to the mediation shall stipulate to the selection of a mediator; if the parties are unable to agree on a mediator within seven days of the issuance of the notice, the debtor shall file a motion asking the Court to designate a mediator; and
+(E) if the parties are unable to stipulate to the selection of a mediator within 7 days of the events specified in part (D) above, the debtor shall file a motion asking the Court to designate a mediator; and

-(E) the mediator the parties select will be deemed appointed on the date the parties file the list identifying the mediator they have selected, unless the Court orders otherwise.
+(F) the mediator will be deemed appointed on the date the parties file the list identifying the mediator they have selected, unless the Court orders otherwise.

-(2) Within 21 days of entry of the mediation order (Vt.
-LB MM Form #3):
+(2) Within 14 days of the appointment of the mediator, the parties may file a stipulated proposed scheduling order (on Vt.
+LB MM Form # 13).
+If they fail to do so, the parties shall be bound by the deadlines set out below.

+(3) Within 21 days of the appointment of the mediator:
-(A) the debtor must serve on the mediator and the creditor all documents set forth on the mediation document list, with the complete loan number set forth on the top right of

-each page, along with a notice of compliance (Vt.
-LB MM Form #5) with the mediation order, and file a copy of the notice (without attachments) and a certificate of service with the Court; and
+(A) the debtor must serve on the mediator and the creditor all documents set forth on the mediation document list, with the complete loan number set forth on each page, along with a notice of compliance (Vt.
+LB MM Form #5) with the mediation order, and file with the Court a copy of the notice (without attachments) and a certificate of service; and

-(B) if the debtor determines that he or she cannot proceed with mediation until the debtor has certain information from the creditor, the debtor must serve on the creditor and the mediator a demand for documents from the creditor (Vt.
-LB MM Form #9) that identifies the documents the debtor needs from the creditor (e.g., copy of the promissory note, copy of the loan history) and why, and file a copy of the demand for creditor documents with the Court.
+(B) if the debtor determines that he or she cannot proceed with mediation until the debtor has obtained certain information from the creditor, the debtor must serve on the creditor and the mediator a demand for documents from the creditor (Vt.
+LB MM Form #9) that identifies the documents the debtor needs from the creditor (e.g., copy of the promissory note, copy of the loan history) and why, and file with the Court a copy of the demand for creditor documents.